daatt/lazycall/tasks/tasks-prd-ai-agent-calling.md

   - [x] 4.5 Build TranscriptViewer component for displaying call results ✅ COMPLETED
   - [x] 4.6 Implement API routes for calls, settings, and assistants management ✅ COMPLETED
   - [x] 4.7 Add form validation and user feedback for all interactions ✅ COMPLETED
-  - [ ] 4.8 Create loading states and error handling for all pages
+  - [x] 4.8 Create loading states and error handling for all pages ✅ COMPLETED

 - [ ] 5.0 Real-time Call Management and Status Updates
   - [ ] 5.1 Implement CallStatus component with real-time progress indicator